JadenLing/Scikit-Coins/workflows/README.md

 ### Edge and Region Based Segmenetation

 This is the workflows that Lachie suggested to implement from Scikit Coins.
-These workflows do not require input data since the data is from a sk library
+These workflows do not require input data since the data is from a sk library.
+Details on this can be found [here](https://scikit-image.org/docs/stable/user_guide/tutorial_segmentation.html)

 ### HDAB